megyant/42_libft/README.md

 - Also I cannot recommend enough that you chat with your peers, specially the ones that have delivered the project (preferably not from your kick-off), they **will** know tricks and failing points that you don't, which is fine since we're all here to learn!

 ### Before Delivering
+Make sure you know what your code is doing and that none of the 2nd part and beyond functions are segfaulting.
+Here's a checklist to help you:
 - Have you checked norminette?
 - Do you have any files in your folder that are not supposed to be there?
 Careful with .vscode, a.out, libft.a...
 - (if you work from home) Have you checked if your headers have your intra user